Oh, Mary!: Off-Broadway (2024)

-The play premiered Off-Broadway at the Lucille Lortel Theatre on February 8, 2024, with previews beginning January 26, 2024.
-The show had a planned closing date of March 24, 2024; however due to high ticket sales and critical acclaim, the play extended twice, first from March 24 until May 2, and then until May 12.
-The title is taken from a slang phrase used among gay men going back decades.
-The main poster and playbill design (yellow background with red and black lettering and the tagline "The Greatest Play of the Generation" over a circular photo of the lead performer in character) used for both the off-Broadway and Broadway productions of Oh, Mary! is a close reference to the promotional design for the original production of Lillian Hellman's 1939 play The Little Foxes.
+The main poster and Playbill design (yellow background with red and black lettering and the tagline "The Greatest Play of the Generation" over a circular photo of the lead performer in character) used for both the off-Broadway and Broadway productions of Oh, Mary! is a close reference to the promotional design for the original production of Lillian Hellman's 1939 play The Little Foxes.

 Broadway (2024–26)

-On April 24, 2024, it was announced the show would transfer to Broadway for a limited run at the Lyceum Theatre.
-The show is written by Cole Escola and directed by Sam Pinkleton and marked Escola's Broadway debut as a performer and playwright.
+On April 24, 2024, producers announced the show would transfer to Broadway for a limited run at the Lyceum Theatre.
+The Broadway production marked Escola's Broadway debut as both a performer and playwright.
 Previews began on June 26, with a run originally scheduled from July 11 to September 15.
 However, on July 23, 2024, due to popular demand, it was announced the show would extend its run through November 10.
 On September 19, 2024, it was announced the show would extend through January 19, 2025.
 The show features original music by Daniel Kluger and arrangements by David Dabbon.
 Scenic design is by the design collective known as dots with costumes by Holly Pierson and Astor Yang (original off- Broadway production costumes for Cole Escola.).
 In December 2024, the run of Oh, Mary! was extended a third time to June 28, 2025, and Betty Gilpin was cast as Mary, replacing Escola.
 Subsequently Phillip James Brannon replaced Conrad Ricamora as Mary's Husband and Chris Renfro replaced James Scully as Mary's Teacher.

 Tituss Burgess replaced Gilpin for a temporary engagement in March 2025.
 Escola rejoined the cast on April 8, 2025, as did Ricamora and Scully.
 Days after the 2025 Tony Nominations, ticket sales were extended to September 28, 2025 and Burgess was once again to replace Escola as Mary in a limited 6-week engagement to begin in June.
-On June 18, ticket sales were extended through January 2026, and the production also announced that performer Jinkx Monsoon would replace Burgess in the lead role for eight weeks between August 4 and September 27.
-On September 2, actress Jane Krakowski was announced as the replacement for Monsoon for a limited engagement between October 14 and December 7; understudy Hannah Solow was announced as the interim lead between Monsoon and Krakowski's runs as Mary.
-On November 18, 2025, it was announced that Monsoon would return to replace Jane Krakowski for a limited 30-performance run starting January 8, 2026.
+Following Burgess's second run in the production, Oh, Mary was repeatedly extended and the role of Mary was recast several times with other notable performers playing the character in limited runs.
+The role has since been played on Broadway by performer Jinkx Monsoon, who also performed over two runs, actress Jane Krakowski, understudy Hannah Solow, actor and director John Cameron Mitchell, actress Maya Rudolph, actress Megan Stalter, and actor Bowen Yang, who has been in the role since September 15, 2026.